cognusion/go-jar/docs/Configuration.md

 # Configuration

 JAR configuration can occur via file or ENV.
-I recommend files, and this documentation assumes that (*YAML* specifically).
+This documentation assumes *YAML* specifically.
 JAR can read configuration in JSON, TOML, YAML, HCL, or Java properties -formats.
 The config variable *names* are case insensitive, but be careful with the *values* as most are strict.

 This documentation reflects configuration possibilities as of the associated commit.
 Please extend this documentation, or ask questions, as they come up.